insert-coin/CloudyGameThinClient/README.md

 ### VLC
 1. Install VLC: [https://www.videolan.org/vlc/index.html](https://www.videolan.org/vlc/index.html).
 Check whether you are using the 32-bit or 64-bit version of Python, and get the same version for VLC.
+2. Open your terminal at the repository directory.
+3. Type `pip install -r requirements.txt`.